geniusdibya/pepipost-php/pepipost-sdk-php/windows-Installation-1.md

 ![path](http://app1.falconide.com/integration_imgs/windows_without_IDE/12.png)

-10. Once you had copied and successfully migrated to Unzipped Path
+10. Once you had copied & successfully migrated to Unzipped Path

    install composer using ```composer install``` these will install all the requirement for Building SDK